elugens/hello-javascript/docs/additional-questions/js-animation/javascript-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> For animations that CSS cannot handle well, or those that need tight control, JavaScript is our best option.
-JavaScript animations should get implemented via requestAnimationFrame.
-That built-in method allows us to set up a callback function to run when the browser is preparing a repaint.
+We should implement JavaScript animations via requestAnimationFrame.
+The requestAnimationFrame built-in method allows us to set up a callback function to run when the browser is preparing a repaint.
 Usually, that is very soon, but the exact time depends on the browser.
     </div>
   </div>
 </details>